bwogit/CI_PP4_Caiman_Cove/README.md

 ### Special thanks to the following:
 - Code Institute
 - Mo Shami my mentor
-- myself for the perseverance
+- Myself for the perseverance